 I was eight years old when my family got its first computer, which instantly gave my writing a sense of legitimacy.
 I awoke at hours I now find ungodly to write recaps of entire New York Yankees seasons (yes, the Yankees—their seasons were typically more interesting than my beloved Mets’).

-More recently, I’ve written for The Wall Street Journal, ESPN the Magazine, Newsday, CBS Local, The Journal News, amNewYork, FoxSports.com, and ICGaels.com, among others.
+More recently, I’ve written for The Wall Street Journal, ESPN the Magazine, Newsday, Sports on Earth, CBS Local, The Journal News, amNewYork, Basketball Times, FoxSports.com, and ICGaels.com, among others.
+One of my stories won a USBWA Best Writing Award in 2014.
 In 2008 I graduated from the University of Michigan, where I witnessed countless classic sporting events in addition to getting a great education.

 Here, you will find my original stories on a variety of sports.
 Instead of straight game analysis, I aim to provide insight on athletes, coaches, and other sports personalities and topics, on and off the field.
 I often use first person and try to incorporate humor when appropriate.
 I enjoy conducting interviews to get the opinions of experts, and I frequently acquire media credentials to see the players and coaches in action.

-If you have a question, comment, or story idea, or would like to reprint a blog post, I can be reached at firstname.lastname@example.org.
+If you have a question, comment, or story idea, or would like to hire me to write for your publication, I can be reached at email@example.com.